Tea-n-Tech/professional-python/README.md

 - End-users will use your program so focus on usability
 - Integrate previous lessons as much as it makes sense

+### Task 3 - API (Work in Progress)

+This task will be an advancement of the previous one by wrapping the functionality in an API.
+Create an API with the following routes:

+- GET `/health/ping` to check if the API is up (can be unauthenticated)
+- Require a GitHub token as authentication header and use this token for your API calls to GitHub within your API
+- GET `/user` to get details about the currently authenticated user
+- GET `/user/stars` to retrieve the amount of GitHub stars of all repos from the authenticated user
+- GET `/user/{username}` to get data about the specified user
+- GET `/user/{username}/stars` to get the amount of total stars from all repos of the specified user
+- GET `/user/status` to get the current status of the authenticated user (see task 2)
+- POST `/user/status/tea` to set the users status to drinking tea (see task 2)

+What is important?

+- Document your API endpoints (hint: if you do this right, it is done automatically)
+- The API needs to be wrapped and published as a docker image
+- Add a task command to start the docker image (makes life easier)

 ## Lessons

 - Lesson 1